stfc-sciml/sciml-bench/sciml_bench/docs/benchmarks/em_denoise.md

 These can be tuned further by supplying the values of when running the benchmark in training mode using the `--benchmark_specific` or `-b` option.

-The model file for the *em_denoise* is stored as a single file in HDF format.
+The model file for the *em_denoise* is stored as a single file in HDF format under the name of `em_denoise_model.h5` in the outputs folder.